nguyenhuyhoang1068/toragon/wp-content/plugins/wordpress-seo/readme.txt

 == Changelog ==

+= 19.5.1 =
+Release Date: August 9th, 2022

+Bugfixes:

+* Fixes a bug where a fatal error would be thrown on the front-end when Yoast SEO 19.5 was used with an older version of Yoast SEO Premium.

-= 15.9.1 =
+= 19.5 =
-Release Date: March 4th, 2021
+Release Date: August 9th, 2022

-Welcome to Yoast SEO 15.9.1!
-This release contains an improvement for the FAQ block schema output, and makes sure the plugin is compatible with WordPress Core's auto-update feature and `robots` changes.
-Read more about those changes in [our post about Yoast SEO 15.9.1 and WordPress 5.7](https://yoa.st/release-15-9-1)!
+Yoast SEO 19.5 is out today!
+This release includes more fixes and enhancements to enjoy.
+We've also made adjustments to our schema implementation, changing the order in which schema nodes are output.
+Read more about what's new in Yoast SEO 19.5 in [our release post in English](https://yoa.st/release-9-8-22) or [our release post in Spanish](https://yoa.st/release-9-8-22-spanish)!

 Enhancements:

-* Removes `mainEntityOfPage` from our FAQ Schema block output and moves it to `mainEntity` on the `WebPage` output, fixing a Google parse issue with those FAQ blocks.
-* Performance enhancements in the post indexable builder by skipping link creation on drafts.
+* Adds the site logo and name as default values in the first time configuration and search appearance.
+* Changes the order in which Schema nodes are output from `Organization / Person > WebSite > WebPage > Article` to `Article > WebPage > WebSite > Organization / Person`.
+This fixes validation issues for the Schema validator and puts the most important Schema content first.

 Bugfixes:

-* Fixes a bug where indexable creation caused compatibility problems with code that would hook in to new post creation.
+* Fixes a bug where a text starting with a double quotation mark followed by a space(s) broke the analysis.
+* Fixes a bug where text which includes the non-breaking space character (`&nbsp;`) is not highlighted correctly.
+* Fixes a bug where the Algolia integration could not be controlled at network level.
+* Fixes a bug where the score indicator in the classic editor would not update the hovering text when the score changed.
+* Fixes a bug where the score indicators of the overview pages and admin bar where inconsistent.
+The taxonomy overview and admin bar score indicators now uses red to indicate `Focus keyphrase not set`.
+The admin bar score indicator now shows blue when set to `noindex`.

 Other:

-* Adds a notification to prompt users to enable auto-updates for Yoast SEO, in case they also have auto-updates for WordPress Core enabled.
-* Ensures compatibility with WordPress Core's `robots` meta tag by hooking into the `wp_robots` filter and using our settings there.
-* Enables/disables auto-updates for the Yoast Woocommerce, News, Video and Local SEO plugins when auto-updates for Yoast SEO are enabled/disabled.
+* Hides the \"Save changes\" button in the \"Integrations\" tab in the \"Yoast SEO  > General\" page.
+* Sets the minimum supported WordPress version to 5.9.

-= 15.9 =
+= 19.4 =
-Release Date: February 23rd, 2021
+Release Date: July 26th, 2022

-Yoast SEO 15.9 is out!
-This release comes with performance improvements and general enhancements.
-Happy updating and thanks for using Yoast SEO!
-Read more about what’s new in Yoast SEO 15.9 in [our release post](https://yoa.st/release-15-9)!
+Yoast SEO 19.4 is out today!
+In this release, we’ve rolled out some improvements to our Schema structured data implementation.
+Additionally, we've fixed several bugs and added a couple of small enhancements to ensure you get the best user experience with Yoast SEO.
+But that's not all, we also have a new integration page coming in this release.
+Read more about what's new in Yoast SEO 19.4 in [our release post in English](https://yoa.st/release-26-7-22) or [our release post in Spanish](https://yoa.st/release-26-7-22-spanish)!

 Enhancements:

- * Adds a preview of the chosen image for the organization and person image, social images, Facebook front page image and Facebook default image.
- * Improves interoperability and consistency in database queries.
+* Enhances the Integrations page and relocates it in the Yoast SEO sidebar menu.
+* Improves Schema for archive pages by using the featured image of the first post as `primaryImageOfPage` and by removing `potentialAction`.
+* Improves Schema for attachment pages by setting the proper `primaryImage` attribute.
+* Allows marking inside of Classic editor blocks in the Block/Gutenberg editor.
+* Improves the text analysis by adding curly (“”) and angular quotation marks («»).
- * Improves the performance by preventing database queries for the homepage indexable.
+* Improves the text analysis by filtering out all versions of the ampersand (&).
+* Removes the date from the meta description for WooCommerce products.

 Bugfixes:

-* Fixes a bug where the disabled style of the switch toggles didn't look right.

-= 15.8 =
-Release Date: February 10th, 2021

-Say hi to Yoast SEO 15.8!
-This release comes with a brand-new breadcrumbs block for the block editor.
-Try it out and guide your users - and Google!
-Read more about what’s new in Yoast SEO 15.8 in [our release post](https://yoa.st/release-15-8)!

-Enhancements:

-* Adds a breadcrumbs block, allowing users to add breadcrumbs to a page or post using the block editor, or to a widget area using the Gutenberg plugin.
-* Changes the default setting to enable breadcrumbs for the theme to `true`.
-This means themes that declare theme support for this feature automatically output Yoast breadcrumbs on every page.
-Existing installs will not be impacted by this change.
-* Breadcrumbs settings can now always be edited, regardless of if the breadcrumbs are enabled for the theme.
-* Like the block, the breadcrumbs shortcode is now always rendered, regardless of if the breadcrumbs are enabled for the theme.
-* Improves the loading time of the posts overview page in the WordPress backend.
-Props to [Rahe](https://github.com/Rahe).
-* Makes sure the breadcrumbs schema is always present, except on 404 pages.

-Bugfixes:

-* Fixes a bug where the target indexable for relative links was not properly detected.
+* Fixes a bug where a notice was shown indicating that the Flesch reading ease score has moved from the readability analysis to the Insights for languages that do not have Flesch reading ease support.
-* Fixes a bug where scheme-relative links were not parsed correctly.
+* Fixes a bug where an `Undefined index: SERVER_NAME` warning would be triggered in cronjobs or WP CLI commands.
-* Fixes a bug where paginated WooCommerce shop pages did not have the right canonical.
-* Fixes a bug where custom capabilities could malfunction due to a race condition.
-Props to [Jerome Charaoui](https://github.com/jcharaoui).

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).